Threat Modeling with STRIDE

 - Address data consistency and integrity across components

-- Establish documentation standards for audit purposes
+- Establish documentation standards for audit and governance

 - Basic understanding of software architecture and system design